-For many of us, spring is a time to clean the insides of our homes and throw out and/or recycle all the things we no longer need.
-However, spring is also an ideal time to give the outsides of our homes a makeover by creating the perfect vegan backyards.
-Having a cruelty-free backyard creates a hospitable atmosphere for bees and other critters while providing hours of entertainment for your friends and family, and with summer only a few months away, now’s the time to get your outside as clean as your living room.
+Late summer is the perfect time of year to enjoy barbecues, pool days, and relaxed evenings in the sunshine, but with all the time we’re spending outside, it’s also an ideal time to give the outside of our homes a makeover.
+Having a cruelty-free backyard creates a hospitable atmosphere for bees and other critters while providing hours of entertainment for your friends and family.
 Because of this, we’ve created four simple steps to ensure your backyard is a vegan hotspot this season.
+But first, why are pollinators so important?

 Planting a garden with your favorite fruit and vegetables is a perfect way to save money (fewer trips to the grocery store) while benefiting the environment and your health.
 You also get to decide which seeds you’ll plant, which is important, especially if you don’t have a lot of room.
 Keep in mind that there are many bee-friendly fruit and vegetables such as blackberries, cucumbers, peppers, raspberries, squash, strawberries, watermelons, and wild garlic that’ll have your backyard buzzing.
 Plus, a garden allows you to get your hands dirty, and sometimes the best cure for what ails us is a little soil on our mitts.